sassoftware/viya4-monitoring-kubernetes/logging/AZURE_LOG_ANALYTICS_WORKSPACES.md

 The following query also returns the number of log messages generated over the last five minutes, but also summarizes the messages by message severity (**Level**) and source (**logsource_s**).
 The query returns the results in the form of a table.
 To view the results as a chart, click **Chart** item in the menu above the results output.
+Note that this query and the results in chart form are shown in the screenshot above.
 ```
 viya_logs_CL
 | where TimeGenerated > ago(5m)